A comprehensive audit of my lifestyle

 • Right now, the goal is merely to identify friction, not solve it.
 All we’re doing is creating a list of points—we’ll worry about taking care of them afterwards.

-• Writing down a point of friction does not mean I’m committing to doing anything about it.
+• Writing down a point of friction does not mean you commit to doing anything about it.
 This is crucial to address.
 On some level, humans fear explicitly verbalizing the negative parts about our lives because we think that doing so will require us to act on it.
 It doesn’t.
-There's no judgement on any of these items whatsoever, and we can change our minds at any time.
+There's no judgement on any of these items whatsoever, and you can change your mind at any time.

 1. Setup